What is a Master Rights Holder?

 Elect to become a shareholder in Recorded Music NZ

-If you would like to become a shareholder please sign the shareholder acceptance section of the Licensor Acceptance document.
+If you would like to become an independent shareholder please sign the shareholder acceptance section of the Master Rights Agreement Acceptance form.